 We provide forums for a rich variety of scholarship on early America.

-Smaller conferences usually scheduled each Fall and held inside and outside of the United States all have distinct topical foci.
-These events are developed by scholars in the field and offer opportunities for the Institute to partner with other organizations.
+Smaller conferences usually scheduled each fall and held inside and outside of the United States all have distinct topical foci.
+These events are developed by scholars in the field and offer opportunities for the OI to partner with other organizations.

-In honor of our 75th anniversary, the Twenty-Fourth Annual Omohundro Institute Conference will convene at our home base in Williamsburg, Virginia, on the campus of the College of William & Mary in June 2018.
+In honor of our 75th anniversary, the Twenty-Fourth Annual Omohundro Institute Conference will convene at our home base in Williamsburg, Virginia, on the campus of the William & Mary.